maret2001/program_akademik/README.md

 Simple program of academic information entered by the user.
 With an output consisting of:
 - Name
 - Sex
-- Age category
+- Age Category
-- The name of University
+- The Name of University
-- Student Status based on current semester
+- Student status based on current semester
-- Year of academic class
+- Year of Academic Class
-- Year of graduation
+- Year of Graduation